nathn-s/Hackbio-Biocoding-Internship/Stage-zero/Readme.md

-_**Solution**_
+### Task Solution

-The member nformation were nested to dictionaries for simple use in the further stage e.g. for loops, complex functions.
+The members information were nested to dictionaries for simple use in the further stage e.g. for loops, complex functions.